 As it stands, CBD is legal to consume and purchase in the United States and many other places because it comes from the hemp plant rather than the marijuana plant.
 Both plants belong to the cannabis family.
 The difference between the two is that hemp, unlike cannabis, has no psychoactive properties when it is consumed.
 This is because of its incredibly low level of THC, a cannabinoid that is responsible for the high that people experience when they consume the leaves and buds of the marijuana plant.

-As it turns out, marijuana can contain up to 30 percent THC, which explains why users can get extremely high off of small doses.
+As it turns out, marijuana can contain up to 30 percent THC, which explains why users can get extremely high off of small amounts.
 On the other hand, hemp contains approximately 0.3 percent THC.
 Because of this, CBD products that come from the hemp plant rather than the marijuana plant don’t put users at risk of experiencing psychoactive effects.
 Therefore, CBD is not considered to be an illegal substance when consumed.

 How the DEA Views CBD

 Even though CBD that is derived from the hemp plant will not get a user high, the DEA has still tried to restrict the cultivation of hemp for a very long time.
 In fact, the DEA classified CBD as a Schedule I controlled substance back in 1970.
-This means that the drug is seen as having a high potential for abuse and does not seem to have any medicinal benefits.

 When asked about their stance on CBD by The Cannabist in January of 2017, the DEA claimed that CBD is being marketed and sold illegally.
 They stated that the production and marketing of CBD is in direct violation of the Controlled Substances Act (CSA) as well as the Federal Food, Drug and Cosmetic Act (FDCA).
 According to them, due to the “clandestine” nature of the CBD industry, brands are free to create questionable, potentially dangerous products that vary in legitimacy and effectiveness.
 They also stated that it was very likely that brands that were marketing CBD were producing products that did not actually contain CBD, putting users at risk of consuming harmful ingredients.